abigailhaddad/LLMResponseMetrics/readme.md

 3. Call the `run_pipeline` method to process the data and generate responses.
 4. Alternatively, use the `demo.ipynb` notebook.

-### Analyzing the Output
-The pipeline output DataFrame (`df_responses` if you use `demo.ipynb`) contains the responses along with each metric calculated.
-You can further analyze these results using your preferred data analysis tools or use the analysis provided in the `demo.ipynb` notebook.

 ## License